Personal Consumption Expenditures by Type & State

-Patterns of Per Capita Personal Consumption Expenditures by State
+Per Capita Personal Consumption Expenditures by Category; U.S. 2018

 The following graphic shows patterns of 2018 per capita personal income expenditures (PCE).
 Intervals show distribution in quintiles, equal number of states per interval.
 The 2018 U.S. per capita PCE was $42,757.
 Use CV XE GIS project to examine PCE by types, per cpaita vs total, different years and change.
 Integrate additional subject matter and types of geography.
 Click graphic for larger view with details.
 Expand browser window for best quality view.

-- views developed with CVGIS and related GIS project & datasets.
+- view developed with ProximityOne CV XE GIS and related GIS project & datasets.

 - View all PCE categories by using Find in Name.